 It’s not necessary to have a full bar at your cocktail party- I like to have beer, wine and a big-batch signature cocktail.
 This martini recipe can be easily multiplied depending on the number of guests you have.
 Garnish each glass with rosemary and allow guests to pour their own drinks.
 Try using stemless martini glasses for a sophisticated look (and much less of a chance of any broken glasses at the party!)

 Both my family and my husband’s family live close by so I often cook our Christmas dinner.
 While I cherish having those I love gathered in my home, I also want to enjoy the special day!
 Here is what I’ll be cooking this year.

-As far as I’m concerned the only way to enjoy brussels sprouts is roasted and drizzled with balsamic.
-(The cranberries and pecans are an added bonus!)
+As far as I’m concerned the only way to enjoy brussels sprouts is panfried with salty crispy bits of bacon.
 Clean and slice your sprouts the day before your dinner.
 And use the same cast iron pan that you fry the bacon in to fry up the Brussels sprouts.

 Hasselback potatoes are crispy on the outside, soft on the inside, and will be a beautiful accompaniment to your holiday dinner.
 Though they can’t be prepared ahead of time, they’ll be ready to hit the oven within a few minutes.